olivierverdier/bootstrap-next/README.md

 # bootstrap-next

-This is a Bootstrap 4 theme for Pelican, based on [pelican-bootstrap3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3), originally developed by [DandyDev](https://github.com/DandyDev).
+This is a Bootstrap 5 theme for Pelican, based on [bootstrap-next](https://github.com/shvchk/bootstrap-next.git), itself based on [pelican-bootstrap3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3), originally developed by [DandyDev](https://github.com/DandyDev).
 It's fully responsive and contains sub-themes from the Bootswatch project.
-Bootstrap-next is compatible with Pelican 3.3.0 and higher.
+Bootstrap-next is compatible with Pelican 4.

 ## CONTRIBUTING